Sports Injury and Rehabilitation Clinic (SIRC)

 Sports Injury and Rehabilitation at UON

 The Sports Injury and Rehabilitation Clinic (SIRC) provides effective and affordable healthcare to University of Northampton staff, students and our surrounding community.
-You can now book your appointment online.

 Our clinic is serviced by our BASRaT-accredited Sport Rehabilitation and Conditioning degree students, with practice overseen by our fully-qualified clinic supervisor to ensure that safe and professional standards and practice is maintained.
 The students providing services within this clinic are trained in delivering treatment options which can include: Injury Assessments, Manual Therapy, Joint Mobilisations, Stretching, Exercise Rehabilitation, Taping, Electrotherapies and Sports Massage.
 We aim to develop the treatment approach that works best for, and empowers you during your recovery.